- Communicable Diseases

 PrEP: Pre-Exposure Prophylaxis to prevent HIV

-PrEP is a once daily pill that can provide a high level of protection for people who do not have HIV but are at substantial risk of becoming infected.
-The pill is a combination of two HIV medicines (tenofovir and emtricitabine) sold under the name Truvada®
+Our PrEP clinic offers a once daily pill that can provide a high level of protection for people who do not have HIV but are at substantial risk of becoming infected.
+The pill is a combination of two HIV medicines (tenofovir and emtricitabine) sold under the name Truvada®.

 Studies have shown that when taken every day as prescribed, PrEP can reduce a person’s risk of getting HIV from a sexual partner by over 90% and from a drug-injection-using partner who is positive by 70%.
 No method offers 100% protection but PrEP can be combined with other prevention strategies like the ones listed below to reduce the risk of HIV infection even further.

 - Help with eligibility for medication

 Initial Visit and 30-day follow-up; Appointments every 3 months at CHA for lab tests & Rx refills.If you prefer, we are happy to work with your primary care provider or Infectious Disease doctor to find a plan of care that works for you and your health needs.

 Wednesdays 8:00am - 4:30pm (availability may be expanded per demand).